 A clear and scalable solution to take care of people and get results.

-In our last post, Let’s Talk About Connection, we shared why connection is the heart of culture and what you can do to improve It.
+In our last post, Let’s Talk About Connection, we shared why connection is the heart of culture and what you can do to improve it at work.
 Connection is a logical starting point for culture-related change, but it alone will not be enough to change culture sustainably.
-Fortunately, it makes collective improvement and learning, the foundation of how culture evolves, easier.
+Fortunately, it makes collective improvement and learning—the foundation of how culture evolves—easier.

 The Culture Habits

 Habits are a powerful concept to connect to culture:

 - We are creatures of habit.
 Those habits impact our thinking and behavior.

 - Every team and organization can learn new habits to improve.